n-wach/camino/README.md

 # Camino

-Camino is a library allowing communication over a serial connection between Python 3 and up to 255 Arduino Megas over a serial connection.
+Camino is a library allowing communication over a serial connection between Python 3 and up to 255 Arduino Megas.
 It provides a simple way to call functions remotely on an Arduino.
 These calls can send and receive data.
-Besides built in functions (`digital_write`, `pin_mode`, `analog_read`, etc.),
-approximately 230 user-defined functions can be defined.
+Besides built in functions (`digital_write`, `pin_mode`, `analog_read`, etc.), approximately 230 user-defined functions can be defined.

 There are two completmentary parts of this repo:
  - `/arduino` for the Arduino library, including an example project